-Community-level Planning

-Community-level comprehensive plans1 should refine and detail the regional plan recommendations for urban areas.
-While such plans may vary in format and level of detail, they should generally do the following:

-- Precisely identify boundaries of urban service areas. - Identify residential neighborhoods and special planning districts within urban service areas. - Recommend an overall density for each residential neighborhood within the broad density range recommended in the regional plan. - Identify general site locations for needed neighborhood and community facilities. - Identify environmentally significant lands to be preserved consistent with the recommendations of the regional plan. - Include, as appropriate, an indication of the staging of development in subareas of the community over time.
-Staging recommendations should be based upon anticipated market demands, the availability of utilities and basic urban services and facilities, and other factors.

-Neighborhood and Special District Planning

-Within the context of community-level plans, detailed neighborhood development plans should be prepared for each residential neighborhood or special district where significant growth is expected.
-While such plans may also vary in format and level of detail, they should generally do the following:
+- Community-level Planning Community-level comprehensive plans1 should refine and detail the VISION 2050 recommendations for urban areas.
+While such plans may vary in format and level of detail, they should generally do the following: - o Precisely identify boundaries of urban service areas. - o Identify residential neighborhoods and special planning districts within urban service areas. - o Recommend an overall density for each residential neighborhood within the broad density range recommended in the regional plan. - o Identify general site locations for needed neighborhood and community facilities. - o Identify environmentally significant lands to be preserved consistent with the recommendations of VISION 2050. - Include, as appropriate, an indication of the staging of development in subareas of the community over time.
+Staging recommendations should be based upon anticipated market demands, the availability of utilities and basic urban services and facilities, and other factors. - Neighborhood and Special District Planning Within the context of community-level plans, detailed neighborhood development plans should be prepared for each residential neighborhood or special district where significant growth is expected.
+Community-level plans may allow for a broad range of interpretation, and potential misinterpretation, by both community officials and property owners or developers.
+In addition, the actions taken to implement a communitylevel plan may occur over a lengthy period of time, allowing for the potential for further misinterpretation.
+Detailed neighborhood-level planning provides an opportunity to clarify the intent of a communitylevel plan at the neighborhood-level.
+While neighborhood-level plans may vary in format and level of detail, they should generally do the following: - Define the neighborhood.
+This may involve identifying a point of common interest, such a park, school, or place of employment/ commerce.
+This may also involve identifying boundaries such as arterial streets/highways or bodies of water.

-Designate future collector and land access street locations and alignments, pedestrian paths and bicycle ways, and, as appropriate, the configuration of individual blocks and lots.